-The size of the user-level software buffer used by the driver.
+The size of the user-level buffer used by the driver.
 Not to be confused with options sndbuf and recbuf, which correspond to the Kernel socket buffers.
-It is recommended to have val(buffer) >= max(val(sndbuf),val(recbuf)) to avoid performance issues because of unnecessary copying. val(buffer) is automatically set to the above maximum when values sndbuf or recbuf are set.
-However, as the sizes set for sndbuf and recbuf usually become larger, you are encouraged to use getopts/2 to analyze the behavior of your operating system.
+For TCP it is recommended to have val(buffer) >= val(recbuf) to avoid performance issues because of unnecessary copying.
+For UDP the same recommendation applies, but the max should not be larger than the MTU of the network path. val(buffer) is automatically set to the above maximum when recbuf is set.
+However, as the size set for recbuf usually become larger, you are encouraged to use getopts/2 to analyze the behavior of your operating system.